-The Oracle Cloud Infrastructure enables you to bring versions of operating system (OS) to the cloud as long as the underlying hardware supports it.
+The Bring Your Own Image (BYOI) feature enables you to bring your own versions of operating systems to the cloud as long as the underlying hardware supports it.
 The services do not depend on the OS you run.
-The Bring Your Own Image (BYOI) feature:

 - Enables lift-and-shift cloud migration projects.

-- Supports both older and cutting edge operating systems.
+- Supports both old and new operating systems.

 - Encourages experimentation.